What to watch this weekend?

 Image: Imdb

-Malayalam film Kaathal The Core stars Mammootty and Jyothika in lead.
-The movie is releasing on Nov 24 in cinemas
+After wait of months, Vicky-Sara starrer rom-com Zara Hatke Zara Bachke is releasing on JioCinema on December 2nd

-The new episode of Koffee With Karan S8 features Varun Dhawan and Sidharth Malhotra.
-It is now streaming on Disney Plus Hotstar
+The new episode of Karan Johar's show features Rani Mukerji and Kajol together.
+Streaming now on Disney Plus Hotstar

 Koffee With Karan S8